Phoenix school district says suit over mask mandate is moot

 Phoenix school district says suit over mask mandate is mootNew

-PHOENIX (AP) — A Phoenix school district wants a lawsuit over its COVID-19 mask mandate, which could be a test case for other districts, dismissed.
+PHOENIX (AP) — A Phoenix school district wants a judge to dismiss a lawsuit over its COVID-19 mask mandate, which could be a test case for other districts.

+Attorneys for Phoenix Union High School District argued Wednesday at a preliminary hearing that a state law banning such mandates isn’t in effect yet.

 Both sides will give full arguments next week.
 Since Phoenix Union’s decision, four more school districts have also gone against the law, including Tucson's largest district.